 "Bike Score" and "Pedestrian Friendliness" are also tracked, with higher metrics influencing property values in a positive manner.
 The data presented with these metrics also suggests that the higher the scores, the healthier the residents are (more active lifestyle).
 In short, this translates to a more desirable neighbourhood.

-For first time home buyers, it is important to note that millenials prefer to choose a neighbourhood that is near public transit stations.
+For first time home buyers, neighbourhoods with a designated sidewalk is important.
+More and more millenials are choosing pedestrian friendly neighbourhoods, with access to public transit stations.
 According to an article in BIV in January 2017, an ICBC report stated that there are fewer car owners in British Columbia.
 However, this does not mean that they are not driving.
 It is important to note that ride share such as Evo, Car2Go are very popular.
 There is a decline in car ownership because of its associated costs to own, maintain, park and fuel.

 We have seen a growing number of smaller grocery stores like IGA and No Frills popping up in neighbourhoods as well as Pure Pharmacy as opposed to big box stores like Costco and Walmart.
 The need for smaller, self-contained boutique type establishments- a local butcher, organic farmer's market, bakery are now popular because of their location being close to apartment complex and residences.